 6) Royal Coats of Arms are occasionally late Georgian but, more commonly, Victorian.

-but what about the pieces with registration marks?
+So, what about the pieces with registration marks?
 Are you comfortable about reading these?
 If the piece is only marked with a squiggle or a crown – or only a few numbers – are you confident that you know the manufacturer?
-Articles added over the next few weeks will start to answer some of these questions…
+We hope that our articles and the Marks we post will help.